Summary

 - Socialized cat and kitten foster care and adoption

 In November 2019, Paws Patrol was contacted by an employee of a mid-town Tucson company about a feral cat who several employees had cared for over a few years.
-Management had decided the cat had to go somewhere else-and they had a week to do it.
+Management had decided the cat had to go somewhere else and they had a week to do it.
 The employees were quite upset.
-They had made a tree house for Ollie and collected donations over the years for her vaccines, spay and food.
+They had made a tree house for Ollie and collected donations over the years for her vaccines, spay, and food.
 And now time was running out.
 Ollie was about 8 years old.

 Paws Patrol agreed to take Ollie, and Spike, a young unneutered male, who had hung around with her the past year.

-Relocating these cats under our working catĀ® program would be tricky because their situation was unique.
+Relocating these cats under our working cat® program would be tricky because their situation was unique.
 They were raised in an urban setting and cared for by employees of a local medical facility.
 They would not do well in a rural setting.
 We began to look for the right outdoor home for them while the two cats shared a kennel in our shelter in Green Valley.
 Spike was neutered and adjusted fairly well to his temporary indoor setting; Ollie was more depressed every day.
 Each adoption lead we received for rehoming these kitties was in a rural setting, therefore we waited.
-Finally, one day, we received a call of an urban home near Sabino Canyon needing a feral cat.
+Finally, one day, we received a call regarding an urban home near Sabino Canyon needing a feral cat.
 We explained these two would have to go together and the couple agreed.

 In February 2020, we set up the outdoor holding kennel that Ollie and Spike would share while they acclimated to their new environment.
 There were trees, a high wall and safety- no horses, cows, goats or chickens.
 The neighbors were happy to have cats to help with the rodents.
 Four weeks later the cats were released.
 Ollie disappeared for 3 days which is not unusual, but Spike stayed around.